ibmm-unibe-ch/TemBERTure/README.md

  <img title="logo" alt="" src="logo.png"  width="600" height="300">

-We  developed **TemBERTure**, a deep-learning package for protein thermostability prediction.
+We  developed **TemBERTure**, a deep-learning package for protein thermostability prediction based on amino acids sequences.
 It consists of three components:

 (i) **TemBERTureDB**, a large curated database of thermophilic and non-thermophilic sequences;
 (ii) **TemBERTureCLS**, a classifier  which predicts  the thermal class (non-thermophilic or thermophilic) of a protein sequence;